Reducing Autocorrelation Times in Lattice Simulations with Generative Adversarial Networks: Scalar -Theory on the Lattice

-Here, $\kappa$ is the hopping parameter and the coupling is now represented in terms of $\lambda$.
+Here, $\Lambda$ denotes the set of all lattice sites and $\hat{\mu}$ the unit vector in $\mu$-direction. $\kappa$ is commonly called the Hopping parameter and $\lambda$ parametrizes the coupling strength of the quartic interaction.

-Throughout this work we only consider $d = 2$ dimensions.
-The order parameter is the magnetization, defined as the vacuum expectation value of the field,
+The theory belongs to the Ising universality class.
+As such, in $d = 2$ it exhibits a phase transition associated with spontaneous breaking of the $Z_2$ symmetry.
+The order parameter is the magnetization, defined as the expectation value of the field,

-The theory exhibits a phase transition due to the spontaneous breaking of $Z_2$ symmetry, upon which $M$ assumes a non-zero expectation value.
-The phase transition is indicated by a divergence in the connected two-point susceptibility,
+where $V = |\Lambda| = N^d$ denotes the dimensionless volume, i.e.\ the number of lattice sites. $\langle M \rangle$ assumes a non-zero value in the broken phase.
+In the thermodynamic limit, this phase transition is characterized by a divergence in the connected two-point susceptibility,